 If you need help building a strategy for your brand, please check out my Branding services for more information or email me directly here.
 I’m also available for coaching and consulting, which includes brand audits and one-on-one help!
 You can learn more about those services here.

 Tenns Reid is the voice and one-woman-show behind the branding, design, and coaching boutique, Bliss & Faith.

 She helps fellow busy and creative female solopreneurs and entrepreneurs who are passionate about blogging and business bring their brands to life!
 Her goal is to provide a resource to help them reach their goals, embrace their passions, and strive for success.
 She is committed to educating, informing, and sharing with those who want to achieve their dreams.

 Tenns holds a degree in Business Management with an emphasis in HR and a minor in Sociology.
-She has worked in many industries to include Retail, Restaurant, HR, & the Military, which has given her a wealth of knowledge and experience.
+She has worked in many industries including Retail, Restaurant, HR, & the Military, which has given her a wealth of knowledge and experience.
 In being a Brand Stylist, Business Coach, Designer, and Blogger, she is able to combine both the creative and artistic side of her brain, with the technical and analytical side.
-Tenns loves learning, researching, and solving problems and is so happy to be able do a job every day the marries so much of who she is, while being able to help others and make a difference in their lives.
+Tenns loves learning, researching, and solving problems and is so happy to be able to do a job every day the marries so much of who she is, while being able to help others and make a difference in their lives.